JieyuWu/ToyotaMod/Packaging-a-Release.md

 ## Perform the Build / Deploy

 Note: replace "devel" with your target branch.
 Typical values are "master-ci" or "devel"
-Note: if you have made any hotfixes the push will fail - TODO: steps to resolve `PUSH=devel /data/openpilot_source/release/build_devel.sh`
+Note: if you have made any hotfixes the push will fail - **TODO: steps to resolve** `PUSH=devel /data/openpilot_source/release/build_devel.sh`

-If you did everything right, and your code is good, it will package and deploy
+If you did everything right, and your code is good, it will package and deploy.
+Your users' devices will auto-update on the next reboot

 ## OPTIONAL - Host your installer binary
 The file /data/openpilot_source/installer/installers/install_openpilot should be uploaded to a webserver - you can name it whatever you want.
 The url to this file will allow people to install your fork from the EON without using SSH or Workbench.
 Note that newer cert issued by Comodo - which has been renamed to Sectigo - are not trusted and will not work.
 Use a digicert, or even a free ssl cert.